Joezanini/login_with_webex/README.md

 ## Usage

 This project uses Python and Streamlit to create a web application.
 The main application script is `login.py`.
+Before running this application, be sure to update
+`settings.py` with your Webex integration `clientID`, and `secretID`.

 To run the application: